 Do not struggle on alone and hope the problem will go away.
 It can continue for months or years or get worse if nothing is done.
 Depression is treatable and you can get better with the right help.

 Fathers and partners can also become depressed after the birth of a baby.
-You should seek help if this is affecting you.
+You should get help if this is affecting you.

 Spotting the signs in others

 Postnatal depression can develop gradually and be hard to recognise.
 Some parents may avoid talking to family and friends about how they're feeling because they worry they'll be judged for not coping or not appearing happy.

 Signs for partners, family and friends to look out for in new parents include:

 - having difficulty bonding with their baby, looking after them only as a duty and not wanting to play with them